 Tony Pringle is a specialist game artist with key skills as a Texture Artist, 3D modeller, Illustrator and Concept Artist.
 Tony’s industry experience includes working on titles including Test Drive 5, Test Drive 6, Test Drive Overdrive, Demolition Racer, L.A.
 Rush and Need for Speed.
 Tony worked with The Pitbull Syndicate, Infogrammes (Atari), Midway and Dark Black.

 Gary Tibbett is the specialist animator and particle effects (VFX) artist.
 Gary worked as an animator at Coatsink and as a character, environmental and cutscene animator at Ubisoft.
 Gary has developed games and VR Experiences for PC, PS4, Vita, Vive, Oculus Rift and Gear VR.

-> Sunderland College continues to invest in NextGen to ensure we are the leading provider of Level 3 Games, Animation & VFX courses in the region.
-From September 2017 we will have six specialist, dedicated NextGen studios.
+Sunderland College continues to invest in NextGen to ensure we are the leading provider of Level 3 Games, Animation & VFX courses in the region.
+We have six specialist, dedicated NextGen studios.
 We also have a VR lab (with HTC Vive, Gear VR, Oculus Rift and PlayStation VR), green screen and motion capture facilities, TV studio, and recording studios, within the stunning Arts Academy.
-You can see a sample of some of the students’ work at https://vimeo.com/209601740.
+You can see a sample of some of the students’ work here.

 Sunderland College also works with Hartlepool Sixth Form College to deliver the NextGen course there.
 Find out more here: NextGen at Hartlepool Sixth Form College.

 About the Course